Tab-e-n/blue-runner/update_notes.md

  - You can now screenshot the game with F2.
  - You can now save replays while playing the level with F6.
 This will save a replay without you needing to finish the level.
  - While looking at a replay, you can now pause it by pressing the jump button.
+ - You now can change the volume of SR non-existent music!
+Yay!

 ### VISUAL